 THE NATIONAL TRUST FOR SCOTLAND

-Carol was commissioned to design, write a Storyline and provide staff development for these properties:
+Carol was commissioned to design, write a Storyline and provide staff development for each of these properties:

-The purpose of the Storyline was to help bring each of the fascinating properties alive to children and link them closely to the requirements of Curriculum for Excellence.
+The purpose of the Storyline was to help bring each of the fascinating properties alive to children and link them closely to the key principles of learning and teaching in Curriculum for Excellence and the Scottish Storyline Approach.

 Carol said ‘It was a real privilege for me to be able to visit, meet and work with so many knowledgeable people who care so passionately about their particular property and the wonderful history associated with it.
 In the case of Bannockburn, it was very exciting to see how the use of technology is helping create such wonderful experiences for all who visit’.